 The Master of Science in Geospatial Systems Engineering will provide students with knowledge and skills focusing on the research, design, development, and use of technologies in geospatial systems engineering.
 The program builds upon the ABET accredited undergraduate Geographic Information Science program (GISc) and the existing geographic information science concentration in the master’s program in computer science.
 The program satisfies the regional, state and national need for master’s-level graduates in geospatial systems design and surveying engineering.
 Due to the diversity of geospatial applications in industry, the 36 credit hour program is purposely designed to offer breadth in the course work.

 Our degree is offered entirely online and on campus.
 If you plan on attending courses online, you are required to have access to high-speed internet access on a daily basis.

-Graduates of the Master of Science in Geospatial Surveying Engineering will demonstrate the ability to:
+Graduates of the Master of Science in Geospatial Systems Engineering will demonstrate the ability to:

-Graduates of the Master of Science in Geospatial Surveying Engineering will have:
+Graduates of the Master of Science in Geospatial Systems Engineering will have:

-The course of study leading to an MS degree in Geospatial Surveying Engineering is composed of four components:
+The course of study leading to an MS degree in Geospatial Systems Engineering is composed of four components: